Os-Shabbar/Automated-Data-Pipeline-API-to-MySQL/README.md

 4. Normalize and harmonize fields across source datasets.
 5. Apply cleaning, validation, deduplication, and derived calculations.
 6. Create structured output tables by workflow domain.
-7. Load cleaned records into MySQL using batch upsert operations.
+7. Load cleaned records into SQL using batch upsert operations.
 8. Make the database available for reporting, dashboards, and monitoring analysis.

 ---